 10 Tips: Raising Toddlers to College Students

 This is my second time to walk through the challenge of making decisions about what college my graduating children should attend.
 You would think that I would have a better grip on things walking through this the second time.
+However, raising children always presents new challenges and solutions.

 I suppose it is kind of like childbirth and child rearing.
 Each child is different, therefore each child is going to need and require…well, something different.